PG&E’s New Base Charge Explained: Why Solar Owners Are Furious (and What You Can Do About It)

 Option 1: Grid-Optional Systems

-These keep your grid connection but dramatically reduce reliance on it.
+These systems keep your grid connection but dramatically reduce reliance on it.

 • Anyone who wants control without fully disconnecting

-• Rural and semi-rural properties with unstable power
+• Rural or semi-rural properties with unstable power

 Option 2: True Off-Grid Systems

-Going fully off-grid means your home is designed to operate without the utility at all.
-That usually requires:
+Fully off-grid homes are designed to operate without utility power entirely.
+That typically requires:

-• Big battery capacity to ride through nights and cloudy stretches
+• Large battery capacity for nights and cloudy stretches

-• A backup generator for winter storms and long outages
+• A backup generator for winter storms and extended outages

-Not every home can do this, but demand is exploding for good reason: people want out of PG&E’s rate rollercoaster.
+Not every home can do this, but demand is growing for a reason.
+Many homeowners want out of PG&E’s rate rollercoaster altogether.

 Final Word

 Solar still makes sense in California.
-The economics, the protections during outages, the long-term stability — all of it still works.
+The economics, outage protection, and long-term stability are still there

-But PG&E’s new Base Charge changes the rules of the game.
+But PG&E’s new Base Charge changes the rules.
 Solar customers are right to be frustrated.
 This fee is the utility’s foothold — the part of your bill they can increase no matter how efficient or independent you become.

-Off-grid and grid-optional designs don’t just save money.
-They give you leverage again.
+Grid-optional and off-grid designs don’t just save money.
+They restore leverage.

 This article was drafted with the assistance of AI and reviewed by the Viva Energy team for accuracy and clarity.
 If you spot an error or have a suggestion, please let us know at vivainsider@gmail.com.